 Did you know that Russian word “возможность” can be translated to English in 2 different ways: as “opportunity” or “possibility?”
 Did you know that English syntax is more strictly structured than Russian syntax?
 The word order isn’t nearly as flexible in English as it is in the Russian language.
 Interpreters must be aware of quirks like this when translating Russian to English.
 Read on for more intriguing quirks when translating Russian into English.

 Quirks of Russian

 Most EU countries share common alphabets with English.
 This eliminates the need to learn new letters before translating.
-However, this step is necessary when you do Russian-English interpreting.
+However, this step is necessary when you provide Russian-English interpreting services.
 The brand new alphabet makes learning the language much harder for non-native speakers.
 Good Russian to English interpretation and translation services techniques come with experience and language interpreter courses, which can also help.
 Courses will teach you how to navigate linguistic differences in syntax, phraseology and etymology.

 Another way to prepare yourself to interpret between Russian and English is to study a bit of the language’s culture and practice with native speakers.
 Interpreters should be aware of all written and unwritten rules while translating from a non-native language into a one of their native ones (and vice versa).
 Being aware of these rules allows you to see what slang people use and how they structure their sentences.
 For instance, while in English, the syntax rules only allow for “I will go to school.”
 In Russian, one can say, “To school I will go,” or “Go to school.”
 The verb “go” is just changed with prefixes.
 Let’s go further and talk about what kind of mistakes to avoid.

 Mistakes to Avoid while you’re Translating Russian